Peggy DiMauro, Wildlife Rehabilitator

 But my core love has always been for animal welfare, environmental preservation, and wildlife and nature photography.
 As a volunteer first responder and transporter for wildlife on Cape Cod, I have learned first hand how vital the life saving work is that wildlife rehabilitators perform every day.
 Every animal matters and deserves to enjoy it’s life without suffering.
 I am privileged to be part of this work to help rescue and protect our wild neighbors and support those who care for them.

-Heather Fone, Wildlife Rehabilitator
+Heather Fone, Photographer and Wildlife Rehabilitator

 Very shortly after moving to Cape Cod in 2004, Heather Fone became a volunteer at the Cape Wildlife Center.
 During the next few years, what began as a four hour a week volunteer position transcended into her becoming a licensed wildlife rehabilitator and a full time staff member as an Animal Care Technician.